Fill your house with the aroma of slowly cooked beef stew. The hearty combination of beans, beef and tomatoes will satisfy any hunger.

 ** Percent Daily Values are based on a 2,000-calorie diet

-This recipe is an excellent source of Protein, Iron, Riboflavin, Niacin, Vitamin B6, Vitamin B12, Phosphorus, Zinc, Selenium, and Choline; and a good source of Calcium, and Potassium.
+This recipe is an excellent source of Protein, Iron, Vitamin D, Riboflavin, Niacin, Vitamin B6, Vitamin B12, Zinc, Selenium, and Choline; and a good source of Potassium, and Phosphorus.

 Beef.
 It's What's for Dinner. is your source for hundreds more beef recipes, all designed with you in mind.
 We keep it simple, we keep it savory.
 Browse to find new family favorites, then just sit back and let the compliments come rolling in!